-C. LOCAL EXPENDITURES, MEASUREMENTS, AND ADJUSTMENTS

-Approved Operating Annexed Operating Approved Operating Expenditures are those operating expenses for the day to day Approved Operating Expenditures are those operating expenses for the day-to-day operation of the school in the base year excluding certain expenses.
-Not included Expenditures (AOE) operation of the school in the base year excluding certain expenses.
-Not included are: capital outlay and debt service for building construction, transportation of pupils, expenditures made to purchase services from a Board of Cooperative Educational Services or County Vocational Education and Extension Board, tuition payments to other districts, and expenses for programs which do not conform to l or regulation.
+C. LOCAL EXPENDITUR C. LOCAL EXPENDITURES, MEASUREMENTS, AND ADJUSTMENTS Approved Operating Expenditures (AOE) Approved Operating Expenditures are those operating expenditures for the day-to- day operation of the school in the base year excluding certain expenditures.
+Not included are: capital outlay and debt service for building construction, transportation of pupils, expenditures made to purchase services from a Board of Cooperative Educational Services or County Vocational Education and Extension Board, tuition payments to other districts, and expenditures for programs which do not conform to law or regulation.
 Money received as federal aid revenue and State aid for special programs are also deducted from total annual expenditures when computing Approved Operating Expenditures.
-Approved Operating This figure is obtained by dividing the Approved Operating Expense (AOE) by the Expenditures per TAPU district's Total Aidable Pupil Units (TAPU) for Expense which includes the (AOE/TAPU) additional weightings for children with disabilities.
+Approved Operating Expenditures per TAPU (AOE/TAPU) This figure is obtained by dividing the Approved Operating Expense (AOE) by the district's Total Aidable Pupil Units (TAPU) for Expense which includes the additional weightings for children with disabilities.
 Current Year The current year is the school year in which the aid is paid.
 Base Year The base year is the school year prior to the current year.
 Local Levy The local levy is the total amount of money to be raised locally by all property and nonproperty taxes, including the portion of the levy attributed to the STAR program.
 Save-Harmless Save-harmless or "due minimum" refers to a statutory guarantee of the same or similar dollar amount of aid as received in the previous year, even when the formula calculates an amount less than the previous year.
 Tax Rate (Regular) The tax rate is the local levy divided by the Actual Valuation of the district's real property for the same year.
 It is usually expressed as dollars per \$1,000 of Actual Valuation.